JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 ## Benefits of Docker

-Since both LINEX and MoSBi already have web services available, why is there a need to go through all these effort to rebuild them in Docker?
+Since both LINEX and MoSBi already have web services available, As a user, why is there a need to go through all these effort to rebuild them in Docker?
 Well, there are a few reasons.

 Firstly, there is no guarantee that the link to these web service will run forever, Docker containers can be seen as a plan B, or a business continuity plan, to resume data analysis should the existing link no longer works and need some time to be updated.